AKil47/FishType/README.md

 Colab Notebook for Data Analysis: https://colab.research.google.com/drive/1gypNJ5vnazcBVmV-uc6SD3tj2WjU2otD?usp=sharing

 # Access the Dataset
 While we have plans to upload the dataset to Kaggle or make a link available on our site, we have not done so yet.
-If you are a research and are interested in using our data, please contact Akilan Manivannan (amanivannan@tamu.edu) or Nicholas Kasman (nck493@tamu.edu).
+If you are a researcher and are interested in using our data, please contact Akilan Manivannan (amanivannan@tamu.edu) or Nicholas Kasman (nck493@tamu.edu).